-Assuming that you can utilise each filter to its maximum recommended usage period, you will be getting 45 days of usage for each $25 filter replacement pack.
-This comes out to $0.56 per day – much cheaper than relying on disposable masks.
+Assuming that you can utilise each filter to its maximum recommended usage period, you will get 45 days of usage for each $25 filter replacement pack.
+This comes to $0.56 per day – much cheaper than relying on disposable masks.
 But, of course, the initial investment is significantly higher, and it will take some time for the costs to balance out.

 I would pay the extra $20 to purchase an AirWeave over the AirFlex.
 While my review of the AirFlex was positive, and I still use it regularly today, there is no denying that the AirWeave brings significant advantages over the previous model.

-If you are looking for a more affordable mask, I recommend checking out StyleSeal, the Craft Cadence Nanofibre Mask, and the Honeywell Dual-layer Face Cover.
+If you want a more affordable mask, I recommend checking out StyleSeal, the Craft Cadence Nanofibre Mask, and the Honeywell Dual-layer Face Cover.
 These masks all feature replaceable filters and come in significantly cheaper.
 In saying that, the AirWeave does have advantages, such as substantially better breathability, that some people will want to pay extra for.

 AirWeave Vs Other Masks

 I recently sent out an email newsletter asking readers what they would like to see added to future BreatheSafeAir articles.
 One suggestion was to add a comparison section to each review.
-While the current reviews are useful within a vacuum, there are a lot of mask options out there it’s hard to see exactly how masks stack up against each other.
-If you would like to provide feedback for future articles (and get special deals and more!) you can sign up here.
+While the current reviews are useful within a vacuum, there are many mask options out there it’s hard to see precisely how masks stack up against each other.
+If you would like to provide feedback for future articles (and get special deals and more!), you can sign up here.

 Therefore, I’ve chosen some masks with similar features to make a comparison.
-Each of these masks features replaceable filters and is in the more ‘premium’ section of the market.
+Each of these masks features replaceable filters and is in the market’s more ‘premium’ section.
 These are the masks that I would deem the main competition to the AusAir AirWeave.
-I also included Cambridge Mask and Vogmask as these are the most popular reusable masks despite not having replaceable filters.
+I also included Cambridge Mask and Vogmask, as these are the most popular reusable masks despite not having replaceable filters.

 Please note that I chose the most similar test results for each comparison.
-However, some test conditions differ and this is merely a broad overview of each filter’s capabilities.
+However, some test conditions differ; this is merely a broad overview of each filter’s capabilities.
 For more details, please check each mask’s individual review.

 When it comes to filtration, both AusAir masks perform similarly to the AirPop Active and Cambridge Mask.
 The other three masks provide significantly less particle filtration.
 Of course, the fit is equally important and a factor that needs to be considered.

 For fit, I would place the AusAir masks, Urban Air Mask, and AirPop Active above the other masks.
-This is due to the fact that they all offer adjustable earloops and utilise an additional sealing system – either memory foam or a silicone seal in the case of AirPop.
+This is because they all offer adjustable earloops and utilise an additional sealing system – either memory foam or a silicone seal in the case of AirPop.

-Overall, the AirWeave is a solid mask that doesn’t have any big drawbacks.
+Overall, the AirWeave is a solid mask with no big drawbacks.
 If you’re looking for a more affordable mask, I recommend checking out this post on the best reusable masks.

-The AirWeave mask is a mask that has outdone the AirFlex in almost every way.
-As I mentioned earlier in the article, I have always been a fan of AirFlex masks.
-However, with the AirWeave available, I don’t see when I would recommend the AirFlex anymore as the AirWeave is just so much better.
+Further, the AirWeave mask is a mask that has outdone the AirFlex in almost every way.
+As I mentioned in the article, I have always enjoyed AirFlex masks.
+However, with the AirWeave available, I don’t see when I would recommend the AirFlex anymore, as the AirWeave is just so much better.
 The primary reason for this is because the AirWeave is more breathable – even though the AirFlex has two valves.

-Another factor to consider when deciding whether or not to purchase the AirWeave is the price.
-This is not a cheap mask, and the initial investment is quite high.
+The biggest downside of AirWeave is the price.
+This is not a cheap mask, and the initial investment is relatively high.
 Among its competitors, I believe that the AirWeave is the best choice.
 However, there are more affordable masks that provide some of the benefits.

-Overall, I’ve been impressed with the improvements that the AusAir AirWeave brings.
+Overall, I’ve been impressed with the AusAir AirWeave’s improvements.
 It’s a solid mask and one that I will be adding to my list of the best reusable masks.
-So, if you’re looking for the ideal mask, I recommend considering the AirWeave!
+So, if you’re looking for the ideal daily mask, I recommend considering the AirWeave!